 A virtual mailbox is an excellent way to reallocate talent to higher-value tasks.
 Just think about the time it takes to manage your company mail.
 From receiving the mail to sorting, delivering it to the right personnel, forwarding, scanning, filing, and taking action, that’s a lot of time and effort.
 Often, it’s an inefficient and costly process too.
 How many times has postal mail landed on the wrong desk, got buried in an overflowing inbox, or been misfiled?
 Plus, when it’s all said and done, what happens to all that paper?

 Earth Class Mail’s virtual mailbox plans take all the hassle out of postal mail.
-When mail arrives at our processing center, it’s opened and scanned by our HIPAA certified technicians.
+When mail arrives at our processing center, it’s opened and scanned by our trained technicians.
 Scans are sent to you as fully searchable PDFs, ready for distribution.
 We integrate your account with your preferred cloud services and can even deposit checks for you.

 No matter what your new business model looks like, the wave of the future is all about efficiency.
 Our virtual mailbox services support a paperless workflow, and it even helped one of our client companies go 100 percent remote.